Elisabeth Remy Johnson

 Ms. Remy Johnson is a graduate of Harvard University, Phi Beta Kappa, where she majored in Music and French.
 Winner of first-place awards in competitions of the American Harp Society and the American String Teachers Association, she was an NFAA/ARTS awardee.

 In 2018, she founded The Merian Ensemble, a chamber group dedicated to performing and commissioning chamber music composed by women.
-The Merian Ensemble has received a travel grant from Mid Atlantic Arts Foundation USArtists International; commissions have been funded by grants from the American Harp Society, the PRS Foundation, and Agnes Scott College’s Kirk Fund.
-Their 2023-2024 season is supported by New Music USA’s Organization Fund.
-Their debut album presenting their commissioned works will be released in late summer 2024.
+The Merian Ensemble has received a travel grant from Mid Atlantic Arts Foundation USArtists International; commissions have been funded by grants from the American Harp Society, the PRS Foundation, Agnes Scott College’s Kirk Fund, the Atlanta Symphony Orchestra, and individual donors.
+Their 2023-2024 season was supported by New Music USA’s Organization Fund.
+Their debut album, “The Book of Spells” on the Navona label, presents their commissioned works and was released in August 2024.
+Textura notes the “exceptional chamber performances” and “compelling musicianship” and EarRelevant calls it “one exciting project, gorgeously prepared, played, and recorded.”

 Ms. Remy Johnson recently published two volumes of transcriptions of works by female composers; additional transcriptions of works by Mel Bonis are published by Éditions Billaudot.